leftclickben/shop-migration/README.md

 Assuming there are no errors, when the `migrate` script is complete, the target directory will be populated with the resulting CSV files ready for import.

+## Database Cycles

+There are two scripts which manipulate the entire database contents.

+The `create-db-seed` script creates a new version of `db/seed.sql` based on the current database contents:

+    bin/create-db-seed

+The `reset-db` deletes the current database and replaces it with the current contents of `db/seed.sql`:

+    bin/reset-db

+Note this command suppresses confirmation of the deletion of the current database, so use with care.